-In February 2021, the internationally authoritative third-party organization, DNV GL began the third round of assessment of the BOS cost and LCOE of Trina Solar’s 210mm Vertex modules.
+In February 2021, the international third-party organization DNV GL began the third round of assessment of the BOS cost and LCOE of Trina Solar’s 210mm Vertex modules.
 The assessment took place in Aomori prefecture, Japan.
 In the assessment, the BOS cost and LCOE were compared between two sets of 210mm Vertex module and 182mm module both with landscape-fixed tilts.
-Trina Solar’s Vertex 210mm 545W mono-facial modules can cut the BOS cost by up to 6.3% and LCOE by 5.8% compared with the 182mm 535W mono-facial modules, the report said, and the Vertex 210mm 600W mono-facial module performs just as well in reducing BOS and LCOE (5.6%) compared with the 182mm 585W module.
+The report found that Trina Solar’s Vertex 210mm 545W mono-facial modules can cut the BOS cost by up to 6.3% and LCOE by 5.8% compared with the 182mm 535W mono-facial modules.
+Additionally, the Vertex 210mm 600W mono-facial module performs just as well in reducing BOS and LCOE (5.6%) compared with the 182mm 585W module.

 Local GHI & DHI and ambient temperature data